On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Average Sizes of Selmer Groups

 \end{prop}

-This says that the $k^{th}$ moment of $|S_2(E_b)|$ averaged over $b\leq N$ with $|\omega(b)-\log\log N|\leq (\log\log N)^{3/4}$ is what you would expect it to be by Theorem \ref{SDThm}, and that averaged over the same $b$'s that the rank of the Selmer group is odd half of the time.
+This says that the $k^{th}$ moment of $|S_2(E_b)|$ averaged over $b\leq N$ with is what you would expect given Theorem \ref{SDThm}.
+Furthermore, Proposition \ref{expectedValueProposition} says that averaged over the same set of $b$'s, that the rank of the Selmer group is odd half of the time.
 The latter part of the Proposition follows from Lemma \ref{parityLem}, which we prove now:

 \begin{proof}[Proof of Lemma \ref{parityLem}] First we replace $E$ by a twist so that $c_i-c_j$ are pairwise relatively prime integers.
 It is now the case that $E$ has everywhere good or multiplicative reduction, and we are now concerned with $\dim(S_2(E_{db}))$ for some constant $d|D$.
-By \cite{kn:MR} Theorem 2.3, and \cite{kn:K} Corollary 1 we have that $\dim(S_2(E_{bd})) \equiv \dim(S_2(E)) \pmod{2}$ if and only if $(-1)^{x}\chi_{bd}(-N)=1$ where $x=\omega(d)$, $N$ is the product of the primes not dividing $d$ at which $E$ has bad reduction, and $\chi_{bd}$ is the quadratic character corresponding to the extension $\Q(\sqrt{bd})$.
+By \cite{kn:MR} Theorem 2.7, and \cite{kn:K} Corollary 1 we have that $\dim(S_2(E_{bd})) \equiv \dim(S_2(E)) \pmod{2}$ if and only if $(-1)^{x}\chi_{bd}(-N)=1$ where $x=\omega(d)$, $N$ is the product of the primes not dividing $d$ at which $E$ has bad reduction, and $\chi_{bd}$ is the quadratic character corresponding to the extension $\Q(\sqrt{bd})$.
 From this, the Lemma follows immediately. \end{proof}

 In order to prove the rest of Proposition \ref{expectedValueProposition}, we will need a concrete description of the Selmer groups of twists of $E$.
 We follow the treatment given in \cite{kn:SD}.
 Let $b=p_1\cdots p_n$ where $p_i$ are distinct primes relatively prime to $S$ (we leave which primes unspecified for now).
 Let $B=S\cup \{p_1,\ldots,p_n\}$.
 For $\nu\in B$ let $V_\nu$ be the subspace of $(u_1,u_2,u_3)\in (\Q_\nu^*/(\Q_\nu^*)^2)^3$ so that $u_1u_2u_3=1$.
 Note that $V_\nu$ has a symplectic form given by $(u_1,u_2,u_3)\cdot (v_1,v_2,v_3) = \prod_{i=1}^3 (u_i,v_i)_\nu$, where $(u_i,v_i)_\nu$ is the Hilbert Symbol.
 Let $V=\prod_{\nu\in B} V_\nu$ be a symplectic $\mathbb{F}_2$-vector space of dimension $2M$.